magelle/rss-aggregator/README.md

     - display feed's entries

 ## To Do
-* Write first Integration test
+* Implementation living documentation
 * Use ROME
-* Use Wiremock
+* Use API REST and how to Test
-* Return Domain Object